kpchi/hackaguide/README.md

 # Preface

-So you'd like to organize a hackathon!
-That's a huge step and we'd like to welcome you to the wonderous world of hackathon organising and managing organised chaos.
-We all organize hackathons for different reasons.
-While bigger and better seems appealing - so is the joy of building a community that facilitates the meeting of like-minded people to share ideas and build awesome projects!
-That reason will influence some of the key decisions you will make while organizing the event!
+Welcome to Hackaguide and the wondrous world of hackathon organising!
+We've attempted to document many of the options available to you while organising a hackathon.

+Please note this is still a very rough work in progress, with only the Pre-Event section being completed at the moment.

-This guide should cover many of the issues you'll face before, during and after the hackathon.
-We're attempting to document the many options available to you and often will highlight one option.
-Do not construe this as that option being better than others.
-The guide is split into the following segments:
+As mentioned, Hackaguide attempts to document many of the issues you'll face before, during and after the hackathon.
+While you're more than welcome to cover the whole guide, we suggest that you cherry-pick sections you're interested in / unsure about.
+To that end, the guide is split into the following segments:

 - Preface (You're here aren't you?)
-- Pre-Planning
+- Pre-Event
-	- This is a lengthy read, but please don't be intimidated by it.
-Much of the content is to give you an idea of the various choices available and reasons why you would want to pick one over the others.
+	- As mentioned earlier, this is more of a documentation and less a baseline.
+So while a lengthy read, don't be intimidated by it.
+The content is to show you the many choices available and reasons why you would want to pick one over the others.
-	- Segmented by topic for easy reference, feel free to skip to specific chapters as you require.
+	- Segmented by topic for easy reference, feel free to skip to specific chapters you're interested in / unsure about.
 - On-Day Execution
-	- A more concise version of Pre-Planning
+	- A more concise version of Pre-Event focused on execution.
-	- The topics here duplicate Pre-Planning **but** assume you've read the same chapter in Pre-Planning.
-The focus here will be on operations during the event and executing / implementing decisions you've made during Pre-Planning.
+	- Topics here assume you've covered the same topic in Pre-Event.
+Additional things to look out for while executing / implementing decisions and managing organised chaos are included.
 - Post-Event
-	- Things you'll want to do after your event is done
+	- Things you'll want to prepare for after your event is done
 - Optional
 	- Stuff that you **shouldn't** approach until you're confident that you've covered the essentials / core.
-This stuff can be woolly, headache-worthy and occassionally raise your internal caffeine pressure sky-high.  *Approach with significant caution.*
+This stuff can be woolly, headache-worthy and occasionally raise your internal caffeine pressure sky-high.  *Approach with significant caution.*

+*In each section, we sometimes make assumptions - which are clearly stated - mostly around 24-hour long hackathons.
+But be aware deviations can and will take place.*

-Let us repeat again: Hackathon Organising isn't too difficult, have fun and enjoy yourself while doing it.
-This guide is long but mainly because we wanted to cover as much detail as possible to make life easy for our lovely readers!
-We hope you have as much fun running a hackathon as we had running ours!
+We hope you have as much fun organising a hackathon as much as we had running ours!

-PS: Feel free to make a pull request to this repo if you feel we've missed anything out!
+PS: If you would like to contribute to this repo - check out our [Contributors page](Contributors.md)!